-This creation is the best vegan lentil soup recipe is one of my favourite lentil soups ever, thanks to the small beluga lentils which I find so delicious.
+This vegan lentil soup recipe is one of my favourite lentil soups ever, thanks to the small beluga lentils which I find so delicious.
 It’s vegan, gluten free, and of course, easy to make.

 Normally, I have a take-it-or-leave-it relationship with lentil dishes, but there are a couple of recipes which have broken through the barrier.

-The first lentil dish I got excited about was a lentil lasagne cooked by the family I was staying with in Italy, (back in the 90’s!) using the small dark Beluga lentils.
+The first lentil dish I got excited about was a lentil lasagne cooked by the family I was staying with in Italy, (back in the 90’s!) using the same small dark Beluga lentils.

 The next one to get me hooked was the Spanish lentil stew or lentejas recipe, which can be absolutely delicious if you get it spot on.
-It’s made (in my version at least) with the also fairly small, brown Pardina lentils.
+It’s made with the (also fairly small) brown Pardina lentils.

-Serve it with a delicious red lentil flatbread for dipping!
+Serve it with a red lentil flatbread for dipping.

 So here goes . . .

 Table of Contents

-Which Lentils to Make this the Best Vegan Lentil Soup Ever?
+Which Lentils to Use for this Vegan Lentil Soup?

 The black Beluga lentils!

-Although you can use any lentils, using these small black Beluga lentils is the game changer which takes this lentil soup from being just ok to really popping and tasting sensational.
-I guess you could also use Puy lentils as they are supposed to be similar, though I haven’t tried them myself.
+Although you can use any lentils, using these small black Beluga lentils is the game changer which takes this lentil soup from being just normal to really popping and tasting sensational.
+I guess you could also use Puy lentils as they’re (supposed to be) similar.

 Beluga lentils retain their shape and have a different, more subtle flavour to regular lentils.
-If you previously thought you’re not a big fan of lentils, I recommend you try these babies.
+If you previously thought you’re not a big fan of lentils, I recommend you try these.

 Of course, if you love all lentils, you can also use the standard Pardina lentil (or any other type of your choice).